telerik/winforms-docs/ribbonbar/getting-started/customizing-radribbonbar.md

 # Customizing RadRibbonBar

-##

-You can control several aspects of the overall Telerik RadRibbonBar presentation by setting the corresponding properties:
+You can control several aspects of the overall __RadRibbonBar__ presentation by setting the corresponding properties:

 * The __Expanded__ property controls whether the base of the control (the area beneath the tabs) will be visible initially.
 Set this property to __False__ to hide the base of the control.